Compute configuration options for Kubernetes

 Node-specific configurations override any cluster-wide configurations for that node type.
 For a full reference on configuring these properties, see the official Kubernetes documentation.

-Anyscale on Azure runs exclusively on AKS.
-All compute config options on this page apply to Azure deployments.
-For Azure cloud setup, see Deploy Anyscale on Azure Kubernetes Service (AKS).
+On Azure, Anyscale clouds use AKS exclusively.
+All compute config options on this page apply to AKS deployments.
+For AKS setup, see Anyscale on AKS.

 Instance types on Kubernetes